 You will visit with a traditional herbal doctor.
 You will be shown several plants and their leaves that grown in the community.
-You will learn their uses and how they are prepared to be medicine.
-Some of the plants have remarkable properties.
+Learning about their uses and how they are prepared to be medicine is fascinating to hear.
+Some of the plants have remarkable properties!

 Another activity you will do is a visit to a local elder in the community.
 You will hear stories about the War of the Caste which was a war between the Maya and the Mexican government.
-You will hear from a descendant of someone who fought in this war and has the original photos to tell the story, you will hear the stories.
+Straight from a descendant of someone who fought in this war and has the original photos to tell the story, you will hear the stories.

 Learn about making fiber from plants